 Have neighborhood library book boxes come to your area?
-I wonder if the homeowner chose the book box colours based on the cushion colours or vice-versa?
+I wonder if the homeowner chose the book box colors based on the cushion colors or vice-versa?

-Sorry for the crazy angle: this is one of those instances where I had to click really quickly to get a people-free shot.
+Sorry for the crazy angle: this is one of those instances where I had to click really quickly to get a people-free images.
 I included this front garden because the red and yellow flowers play off each other really nicely.
 The porch has a fun assortment of garden art.
-You can see more of this garden here as well as the funny sign from the porch.

 More lime green mania!
 This garden is quite modern and minimal.
-The lime green colour is used in the furniture and flower pots.
+The lime green color is used in the furniture and flower pots.

-Another tip is to use accent colours in your decor and garden art that does not appear in the plants.
+Another tip is to use accent colors in your decor and garden art that does not appear in the plants.
 This way they stand out.
-Here the lime green bird feeders add the pop of colour.
-You can see a similar green feeder here on Amazon.
+Here the lime green bird feeders add the pop of color.

-The easiest way to add a beautiful blast of colour to the garden is hanging baskets spilling over with gorgeous annuals.
+The easiest way to add a beautiful blast of color to the garden is hanging baskets spilling over with gorgeous annuals.
 Bam!

-How pretty are these glass garden balls hanging from the arbour?
+How pretty are these glass garden balls hanging from the arbor?
 There was quite a collection of them.
-There’s also interesting versions of them here on Amazon including ones with lights inside.
+There’s also interesting versions of them including ones with lights inside.
 I’d look for a local art shop and see if there’s any there.

-This is the power of swaths of colour!
+This is the power of swaths of color!
 Red.
 White.
 Pink.
 Yellow.
-It makes a bold statement when there’s whole areas of single colours.
+It makes a bold statement when there’s whole areas of single colors.

 There’s also a bunch of garden art ladder ideas here.